Offered for 1 undergraduate or graduate credit.

 By the completion of the course, students will be able to

-- Define autism spectrum disorders and Asperger syndrome and delineate signs and symptoms.
+- Define autism spectrum disorders and high-functioning autism (Asperger's syndrome) and delineate signs and symptoms.

 - List an array of perspectives and principles of treatment for students with ASD and AS who are in middle school, high school, and older.